IACR/latex-submit/README.md

 * journal (identified by hotcrp_key)
 * volume (identified by name)
 * issue (identified by name)

-This information is stored permanently in the `PaperStatus` record.
+The information for a paper is stored permanently in the `PaperStatus` record, and a paper is initially linked to an issue.
 The paper may later be moved to another issue, but this is done by changing the `issue_id` in `PaperStatus`.
 A paper may be "unassigned" by setting the `issue_id` to null.
 If a paper is assigned to an issue, then the paper must be recompiled because the `main.iacrmetadata` file will have to be changed to inject the volume and issue number back into the PDF.

 You can change the name or acronym of a journal or volume or issue, but the `hotcrp_key` should remain fixed to identify which hotcrp